bdmendes/camel/README.md

 ## Overview

-Camel is a chess and chess960 engine written from scratch in Rust.
+Camel is a chess and Chess960 engine written from scratch in Rust.
 It aims to achieve a high level of play, while also being easy to understand and modify.
-It is primarily meant to be used within a GUI compatible with the [UCI protocol](https://backscattering.de/chess/uci/), but may also be operated in a CLI.
+It is primarily meant to be used within a GUI compatible with the [UCI protocol](https://backscattering.de/chess/uci/), but may also be operated directly via the CLI.

 Camel participates in various community chess engine competitions, such as the [CCRL](https://computerchess.org.uk/ccrl/404/).
 It may also be seen playing on [Lichess](https://lichess.org/@/camel_bot/).